hashberg-io/pauliopt/README.md

 circ >>= X(pi / 2) @ {0, 1, 3}
 ```

-We can then define the tolopogy of the device we want to map the circuit to.
+We can then define the topology of the device we want to map the circuit to.
 For example,
 we can define a circle topology with 4 qubits:

 ```python